 Use Whichever Communication Method is Most Convenient for You and Your LandlordUse Whichever Communication Method is Most Convenient for You and Your Landlord

 Large companies with thousands of apartments will likely have their hands full dealing with hundreds of similar requests from other tenants.
-In such a case, you’re better off sticking with email while communicating with your landlord.
+You’re better off sticking with email while communicating with your landlord in such a case.
 This way, you’ll get everything in writing as you wait for your request to be processed.

-Mom-and-pop landlords might be different, and it depends on how comfortable you are negotiating with them.
-Dealing with someone face-to-face is always easier, but that doesn’t mean you should totally discount doing things over the phone or through email.
-For instance, you could start off by sending an email in which you summarize your situation and what you’re asking for.
-Once communication has been established, you can schedule for a Facetime or physical meeting so that you can properly discuss your grievances.
+Mom-and-pop landlords might be different, depending on how comfortable you are negotiating with them.
+Of course, dealing with someone face-to-face is always easier, but that doesn’t mean you should discount doing things over the phone or through email.
+For instance, you could start by sending an email to summarize your situation and what you’re asking for.
+Then, once communication has been established, you can schedule a Facetime or physical meeting to discuss your grievances properly.

 Keep Things PoliteKeep Things Polite

 Your best chance of coming out on top with this is to keep things polite.
 Tenants across the country are struggling in the wake of the pandemic, but so are landlords.
-Refrain from using any threatening language, and keep in mind that your landlord is a person as well.
-Negotiations always go smoother when they come from a place of mutual respect and a willingness to compromise.
+Refrain from using any threatening language, and keep in mind that your landlord is also a person.
+Negotiations always go smoother when they come from mutual respect and a willingness to compromise.
 Also, be fully transparent about your situation.
-You want your landlord to see that you’re really in need of help and aren’t just trying to squeeze any kind of benefit out of them.
-A great way to start off negotiations is with something along these lines:
+You want your landlord to see that you require help and aren’t just trying to squeeze any benefit out of them.
+A great way to start negotiations is with something along these lines:

 “Hi Mr. Landlord.
 I know you probably have your hands full right now, but I need to discuss with you the terms of my lease renewal.
 I’ve been a responsible tenant for X years, but now the COVID-19 pandemic is making it difficult for me to continue with my usual payments.
 I would appreciate it if we could discuss what options you have available for me so we can come to a new agreement.”

-With the vacancy rate going up, landlords now have a strong incentive to retain tenants who have been responsible and trustworthy up until now.
+With the vacancy rate rising, landlords have a solid incentive to remain responsible and trustworthy tenants.
 This should make them far more flexible than they were several months ago.

 Make a Case for the Exact Price You Want to PayMake a Case for the Exact Price You Want to Pay

-Your landlord is unlikely to roll over and just give you what you want, no questions asked.
-You have to make a case for why you need the price you’re asking.
-If you did your homework earlier and gathered all your rental comp data; then now would be the time to present your case.
-If you’ve been laid off or furloughed from work, then have the paperwork ready to prove this.
+Your landlord is unlikely to roll over and give you what you want, no questions asked.
+Therefore, you must make a case for why you need the price you’re asking.
+Have the paperwork ready to prove this if you’ve been laid off or furloughed from work.
+If you did your homework earlier and gathered your rental comp data, now would be the time to present your case.

-You can make things easier if you also have arguments for why it’s your landlords’ best interest to give the price you’re asking for.
-For instance, if any comparable buildings with similar amenities are also coming down on prices, then ask that your landlord match those.
-Bring up the rising vacancy rate and how it’s now proving much harder to find tenants.
-The more information you can arm yourself with, the better your chances will be.
+You can make things easier if you also have arguments for why your landlords’ best interest is to give the price you’re asking for.
+For instance, if comparable buildings with similar amenities are also coming down at prices, ask that your landlord match those.
+Also, bring up the rising vacancy rate and how it’s now proving much harder to find tenants.
+The more information you can arm yourself with, the better your chances.

 Leverage Your Track RecordLeverage Your Track Record

 A long-term responsible tenant is a highly valued asset by every landlord.
-If you can boast a long track record of paying your rent on time and keeping your apartment in good order, then use it.
-Landlords hate to see their apartments sit vacant for any amount of time or lose a valued tenant.
-Even an apartment that’s vacant for only one month a year means a loss in income of 8.3%.
+Use it if you have a long track record of paying your rent on time and keeping your apartment in good order.
+Landlords hate to see their apartments sit vacant for time or lose a valued tenant.
+Even an apartment vacant for only one month a year means a loss in income of 8.3%.

 Try Going Month-to-MonthTry Going Month-to-Month

-If you can’t get your landlord to come down on the rent, then maybe they’ll be open to a change in terms of your lease.
+If you can’t get your landlord to come down on the rent, they may be open to a change in terms of your lease.
 With so much economic uncertainty in the landscape, many landlords are now switching their tenants’ leases to a month-to-month agreement.
-Although this won’t mean a decrease in your rent, it will give you more flexibility.
-Previously, agreements like this would usually come with a large premium tacked on.
+Although this won’t decrease your rent, it will give you more flexibility.
+Previously, agreements like this would usually come with a large premium.
 Something that tenants now have the power to negotiate themselves out of.

 Try Tweaking the Lease TermsTry Tweaking the Lease Terms

-With access to recreational and practical amenities now closed or limited to stop the spread of coronavirus, this may present a chance to tweak the lease terms.
+Access to recreational and practical amenities now closed or limited to stop coronavirus spread may present a chance to tweak the lease terms.
 See if you can get some form of credit or a reduction in rent while amenities are disrupted.

 Try to Set Up a Payment PlanTry to Set Up a Payment Plan

-With many tenants now falling behind on their payments, landlords are starting to implement payment plans to make things easier.
+With many tenants falling behind on their payments, landlords have started implementing payment plans to make things easier.
 This could mean spreading a missed payment out over several months.
-For landlords who can’t waiver a missed month because of mortgage commitments, a payment plan offers the best solution.
+A payment plan offers the best solution for landlords who can’t waive a missed month because of mortgage commitments.

 Another option would be to use your security deposit.
 Ordinarily, this can’t be used for anything, but given the circumstance, you might be able to work out a deal with your landlord.
 Sure, it will mean losing your deposit, but it can provide some welcome relief if you can’t make next month’s payment.